Skip to content

 String*Is the error equal to the String?

-• Example Pass Test: the programs should error requesting the value of the x parameter:
+• Example Pass Test: the programs should verify that the error is a certain string:

 yml